 Best known for the operettas sometimes produced in cow barns by spirited amateurs, Sullivan was his day’s premier composer of serious works, as well as many chestnuts of the Anglican book of hymns.
 Not familiar with his melody for St. Gertrude?
 (If you turn your speakers on, your blood will be stirred with an anthem of the Christian imperialism of Sullivan's day.)

 Wandering with a map but not much direction, I happened through Covent Garden, but was unable to find an appealing flower girl among the hip hop artists.
-Maybe I should ask my wife what street she lives on.

 Sunday, March 8, 2009